axiixc/Rose-Bandwidth-Monitor/readme.md

 RBM scrapes the Rose bandwidth usage page and collections stats of a user's bandwidth usage.
 It currently uses this to send push notifications (via boxcar) when a user's bandwidth usage passes a certain point ("warn level") or when the bandwidth class of a users changes.

 It also displays the last 36 hours of entries as a graph, although work to make this a more useful and intuitive graph still needs to be done.
+Devices are named using either their host name or network addresses, or a user provided name which takes precedence over both.

 # Usage